jundalisay/spblist/content/en/research/descartes/meteors/discourse-06b.md

 The only small difficulty was that these ice clusters were partially melted and pressed together.
 They did not stick to each other, but remained separate.

-And I was not surprised at the size, which I had noticed at the beginning in these columns, although I knew well that the matter of the small hairs, which had been around two pellets, could not have been enough to compose them: for I thought that there had perhaps been 4-5 sheets one on top of the other, and that the heat, having acted more strongly against the two or three in the middle, than against the first and the last, because they were less exposed to the wind, had almost entirely melted the pellets that composed them, and had formed these columns.
+I was not surprised at the size, which I had noticed at the beginning in these columns.
+Although I knew well that the matter of the small hairs, which had been around 2 pellets, could not have been enough to compose them.

+For I thought that there had perhaps been 4-5 sheets one on top of the other, and that the heat, having acted more strongly against the two or three in the middle, than against the first and the last, because they were less exposed to the wind, had almost entirely melted the pellets that composed them, and had formed these columns.

 I often saw 2 stars of unequal size joined together.
 I observed the rays of the larger one were always longer and sharper than those of the other.